Mille Bornes: History

 Parker Brothers, who held the license to distribute Touring in the United States, acquired a license for Mille Bornes in 1962 and began publishing its version in America with updated cover art; the game used the same bilingual cards from the 1960 Dujardin regular edition.
 Mille Bornes was very popular in the United States, at one point outselling Monopoly.
 Parker Brothers updated the box/cover art again in 1971, and introduced a more comprehensive revision in 1982 with significantly simplified artwork for the cards.
-In the mid-1970s, the Dujardin company moved its headquarters slightly south to La Teste-de-Buch before being acquired by Regain-Galore in 1981.
+In the mid-1970s, the Dujardin company moved its headquarters slightly south to La Teste-de-Buch, but the company went bankrupt in 1980.
+It was then taken over by a joint-venture set up by Schmidt Spiele (Munich) and a French businessman, Arthur Sarfati.
+All Dujardin games were rebranded as 'Schmidt International'.
+However, Schmidt had problems in Germany and, in 1985, decided to withdraw from the joint-venture.
+The Sarfati family trust (Regain-Galore) became sole owner of the Dujardin games, which were finally returned to their original brand.
 The headquarters in La Teste were moved to Cestas, 10 miles from Bordeaux, in 2009 shortly after the company was acquired by TF1 Games in 2007.
-Dujardin, who has produced the game continuously since 1954, currently do so in Saint-Pantaléon-de-Larche, which is north of Toulouse.
+Dujardin, who has produced the game continuously since 1954, did so in Saint-Pantaléon-de-Larche, which is north of Toulouse.

 In 2021 Dujardin was acquired by Jumbo Games and the production at Saint-Pantaléon-de-Larche was discontinued.
 The company’s headquarters, though, remain in Cestas.

 There have been 26 known publishers of the game in all markets.
 Some Mille Bornes decks are printed in both English and French.
 The Spanish version Mil Hitos, distributed by Heraclio Fournier, was very popular in Spain during the 1970s.
-In the Netherlands there is a predecesor to this game, Stap op, marketed as early as 1939, which deals with cycling instead of driving.
+In the Netherlands there is a predecessor to this game, Stap op, marketed as early as 1939, which deals with cycling instead of driving.
 The hazards and distances are different, but the mechanics of the game are exactly the same.